Level 2 Home Survey

 Can a Level 2 Survey help me renegotiate?

 Potentially, yes.
 If the survey identifies defects or repair concerns, you may decide to ask further questions, obtain quotes, renegotiate or request further investigations before proceeding.
+For estimated repair costs where appropriate, a Level 3 Building Survey is usually more suitable.

 How do I book a Level 2 Home Survey?